National Association of Trailer Manufacturers (NATM)

 Education and Experience

-- Perform all additional duties and responsibilities as assigned by the Executive Director.
+- Performs all additional duties as assigned by the Executive Director.

 Knowledge, Skills and Abilities:

-- Four years of relevant field experience; OR
+- Four years of related experience and/or training; OR

 - Any equivalent combination of education and progressively responsible experience, with additional work experience substituting for the required education on a year for year basis.

-- Computer Skills including knowledge of database, Internet and Microsoft Office Software including Access, PowerPoint, Excel, Word Processing and Outlook.
+- Computer skills including knowledge of Internet and Microsoft Office Software including PowerPoint, Excel, Word Processing and Outlook.